 What Is Your Favorite Color?

 I used to say I have a favorite color.
-Now, I've come to realize that my preference is whatever color is there in the moment, depending on the season.
+Now, I've come to realize that my color preferences change in the moment, depending on the season.

 Do you have favorite shades and hues that reflect the season you're in?